 Will my kids get into college?

 Yes.
-Our son, Noah graduated last May and is currently in Basic training for the Air Force.
-He will start college classes this fall, which the military will pay for.
-Fiona is a senior this year and has been accepted to Messiah college for the fall.
-We have many friends who have chosen the homeschool route for high school and their children have graduated and moved on into college, the military, missions, and work just like their traditionally school counterparts.
+We have many friends who have chosen the homeschool route for high school and their children have graduated and moved on into college, the military, missions, and work just like their traditional school counterparts.

 If you homeschooling high school is something you want to do, you CAN.